 Some medicines may ease your symptoms from the mouth ulcers

-- Chlorhexidine mouthwash (brand name Corsodyl® or Chlorohex®) may reduce the pain.
+- Chlorhexidine mouthwash (Corsodyl® or Chlorohex®) may reduce the pain.
 It may also help ulcers to heal more quickly.
-It also helps to prevent ulcers from becoming infected.
+It helps to prevent ulcers from becoming infected.
 Unfortunately, it does not reduce the number of new ulcers.
 Chlorhexidine mouthwash is usually used twice a day.
 It may stain teeth brown if you use it regularly.
-However, the stain is not usually permanent, and can be reduced by avoiding drinks that contain tannin (such as tea, coffee, or red wine), and by brushing teeth before use.
+However, the stain is not usually permanent and can be reduced by avoiding drinks that contain tannin (such as tea, coffee, or red wine) and by brushing teeth before use.
 Rinse your mouth well after you brush your teeth, as some ingredients in toothpaste can inactivate chlorhexidine.

-- Steroid lozenges (brand name Corlan® pellets or Betnesol® tablets) may also reduce the pain, and may help ulcers to heal more quickly.
+- Steroid lozenges (Corlan® pellets) may also reduce the pain and may help ulcers to heal more quickly.
 By using your tongue you can keep a lozenge in contact with an ulcer until the lozenge dissolves.
 A steroid lozenge works best the sooner it is started once an ulcer erupts.
 If used early, it may 'nip it in the bud' and prevent an ulcer from fully erupting.
 The usual dose is one lozenge, four times a day, until the ulcer goes.
-In children, use for no more than five days at a time.
+Use for no more than five days at a time.

-You can buy all the treatments listed above from pharmacies, without a prescription.
-Other treatments may be tried if the above do not help or where the pain and ulceration are severe.
-Examples include a course of steroid tablets, strong steroid mouthwashes and doxycycline mouthwashes.
+You can buy all of the treatments listed above from pharmacies, without a prescription.
+Your doctor may suggest trying other treatments if the above do not help or where the pain and ulceration are severe.
+Examples include:

 When should I see a doctor?

 Important: cancer of the mouth can sometimes start as an unusual mouth ulcer that does not heal.
 You should see a doctor or dentist if you have a mouth ulcer that has lasted for more than three weeks without sign of healing, or is different in any way.
 This is especially important if you are a smoker.
-Your GP or dentist may refer you urgently to the outpatient clinic to see an ear nose and throat (ENT) specialist or an oral (mouth) surgeon.
+Your GP or dentist may refer you urgently to a specialist.
 A small sample (biopsy) of the ulcer may be taken in clinic and examined, to exclude cancer.